 This allowed the proprietors to live on site, rent other rooms, and take advantage of traffic to and from nearby Butler Park, which in those days was not only a baseball diamond but the city’s chief athletic grounds.
 Below are the two of the earliest known photos of the building, taken from postcards in my collection.

-The Shimells ran the business for the next 11 years, during which time it was known as the Shimell Economy Store.
+The Shimells ran the business for the next 11 years, during which time it was known as the OK Grocery and the Shimell Economy Store.
 They rented the business out in 1936, but continued to live in the building.
 However, Frank’s retirement was short lived.
 He died suddenly in 1940, age 56, survived by his wife and five children.

 Trade token from the F. Shimell Economy Store.
 (Courtesy Ronald Greene)